JWhittle-Dev/Assignment-2-IMAD-5512-2026/README.md

 ## Technical Details
 - Language: Kotlin
 - Logic: parallel arrays for data storage and view visibility toggling for screen navigation.
-- CI/CD: Integrated with GitHub Actions to automate the build process and ensure code quality.

 ## How to Run
 1. Clone the repository.